 Neither the Schrödinger equation nor the Gordon-Klein equation with their wave function gives any specific information of the three velocity components of a particle.
 This may not be an disadvantage because it allows us to prescribe the three velocity components according to observation in our universe (in another hypothetical universe, these velocities could be different).
-In this paper, firstly we have prescribed the translational velocity according to the observed de Broglie relation between momentum and wavelength (which is related to ∇S).
+In this paper, firstly as in the usual pilot wave theory we have prescribed the translational velocity according to the observed de Broglie relation between momentum and wavelength (which is related to ∇S).
 Secondly, we have also prescribed the form of \mathcal{Y}2 to match the different observed particle spins.
-Thirdly, we have prescribed \mathcal{Y}3 in such a way that Born's rule is satisfied which is also observed.
+Thirdly, we have prescribed the non-deterministic \mathcal{Y}3 in such a way that Born's rule is satisfied which is also observed.
 Hence, all three velocities have been prescribed to match our observations in this universe.
-These correspondences yield the advantage that the model of a quantum particle or photon proposed here matches the above three observations in this universe.
-Apart from the consistency with these three observations, the proposed model yields the observed relationship between energy and frequency.
-It also has the capacity to account for the non-determinacy and the interference pattern observed in the two-slit experiment.
-The model accounts for the observed ontological particle nature of both particles and photons and their observed wavy functional behaviour through their sharing of the same Gordon-Klein equation (with different mass parameter) and their sharing of the same forms of the two surfing velocity components.
-The model gives us a concrete notion of measurement and how measurement can destroy the interference pattern of the two-slit experiment as has been observed.
+These correspondences yield the advantage that the non-relativistic model and the relativistic model proposed in this paper matches the above three observations in this universe.

+Apart from the consistency with these three observations, the proposed models yield the observed relationship between energy and frequency.
+They also have the capacity to account for the non-determinacy and the interference pattern observed in the two-slit experiment.
+The models account for the observed ontological particle nature of both particles and photons.
+They also account for their observed wavy functional behaviour through their sharing of the same Helmholtz equation which is derived from the Schrödinger equation or the Gordon-Klein equation.
+The models give us a concrete notion of measurement and how measurement can destroy the interference pattern of the two-slit experiment as has been observed.
 Furthermore, it gives a reasonable account of tunnelling which is also observed.